 What type of footwear do you have?
 Hiking boots?
 Well, the trail can be just as rough on your dog’s feet, too, and pad injuries are one of the most common injuries for pets that spend a lot of time outdoors.
 If you hike on rocky or rugged trails, you can protect your dog’s paws with a set of dog booties.

 Being mindful of the temperature is an important consideration when choosing when – or when not – to go hiking with a dog.
 Think about your own preparation for your hike and put that plan into action for your dog.
 For instance, do you need extra layers to stay warm?
 If so, then you might want to get an extra layer for your dog too.
 Ruffwear makes an insulated jacket that can help keep your pup comfortable on those snowy winter days.
 Also, keep in mind that not all dogs have the build or insulation to withstand the cold.
 Smaller, short-haired dogs tend to get colder than larger, long-haired dogs.

 For hot temperatures, remember to bring extra water and something for them to drink out of.
 Be mindful of hot surfaces, know the signs of heat exhaustion and dehydration, and make sure there is a body of water or shade nearby on your adventure.

 Bites & Stings

-Many burrowing rodents, porcupines, and bats have long-lasting issues with dogs invading their space, so make sure your pups rabies vaccination is up to date, and they are in your sight at all times.
+Many burrowing rodents, porcupines, and bats have long-lasting issues with dogs invading their space, so make sure your pup’s rabies vaccination is up to date and they are in your sight at all times.
 Many curious dogs have been bitten, scratched, or attacked by animals that see your dog as a threat.

 Ask your vet or research how to give your pet CPR, know the types of plants that are toxic to your animal in your region, and be prepared for any preexisting medical conditions that may become an issue such as low blood sugar for a diabetic pup or limping on a previously injured limb.